Board of Trustees & Partner Organisations

 University of Nottingham (UoN)

 UoN supports the music hub in many ways.
 The university runs a fully assessed module that involves students spending a year engaging with and reflecting on First Access (whole class ensemble teaching) programmes in city schools.The practical experience is incredibly useful for the students, while NMS teachers benefit from the extra support in class.
-We are currently developing an exciting new project involving the Villiers String Quartet and the Associate Professor of Composition at UoN in city schools.
+We are currently developing an exciting new project involving the Villiers String Quartet and Dr. Elizabeth Kelly, Assistant Professor of Composition at UoN, in city schools.

 We are also collaborating with the university to offer a doctoral award funded by the Midlands Four Cities to study the impact of music on young people in deprived communities.